Spring 2024 CERT Class

 How do I register for the program?

 A registration link (using UGA MyID) will be provided on this page when registration is open for a UGA CERT class.

 Classes include: fire safety, disaster medical operations, light search and rescue, CERT organization, disaster psychology, terrorism preparedness, basic first aid as well as a “hands on” practice during a simulated emergency exercise.

 What is the time commitment?

 UGA CERT participants are required to attend a weekly 2.5 hour class for 7 weeks.

 How will I know when UGA CERT training classes are scheduled?

-Class details (date, time, place) will be posted on OEP’s Website as they become available.
-Check the site often for class information, wait list information and class schedules.
+Class details (date, time, place) will be posted on OEP’s website as they become available.
+Typically this class is offered two times a year during the spring and fall semesters.